devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 #### 📘 Core Concepts

 # 🧠 Quick Quiz

-<details>
+# 🧠 Quick Quiz

-<summary>1.
-Which cloud model provides the highest level of control?</summary>
+1. **Which cloud model provides the highest level of control?**
    - A) IaaS
    - B) SaaS
    - C) PaaS
    - D) Traditional IT

+<details>
+<summary>Answer</summary>
 **Answer:** D) Traditional IT
 </details>

-<details>
-<summary>2.
-What AWS service is an example of PaaS?</summary>
+2. **What AWS service is an example of PaaS?**
    - A) EC2
    - B) RDS
    - C) S3
    - D) CloudFront

+<details>
+<summary>Answer</summary>
 **Answer:** B) RDS
 </details>

+3. **Is Gmail IaaS, PaaS, or SaaS?**

 <details>
-<summary>3.
-Is Gmail IaaS, PaaS, or SaaS?</summary>
+<summary>Answer</summary>
 **Answer:** SaaS
 </details>

-<details>
-<summary>4.
-Which of the following is a key characteristic of cloud computing?</summary>
+4. **Which of the following is a key characteristic of cloud computing?**
    - A) Limited scalability
    - B) Pay-as-you-go pricing
    - C) Fixed hardware capacity
    - D) On-site server management

+<details>
+<summary>Answer</summary>
 **Answer:** B) Pay-as-you-go pricing
 </details>

-<details>
-<summary>5.
-What is the primary difference between IaaS and PaaS?</summary>
+5. **What is the primary difference between IaaS and PaaS?**
    - A) IaaS provides infrastructure management, while PaaS provides full application support.
    - B) PaaS offers virtualized resources while IaaS only offers hardware.
    - C) IaaS offers infrastructure and PaaS offers tools for developing and deploying applications.
    - D) PaaS is on-premise, while IaaS is cloud-based.

+<details>
+<summary>Answer</summary>
 **Answer:** C) IaaS offers infrastructure and PaaS offers tools for developing and deploying applications.
 </details>

-<details>
-<summary>6.
-Which service model is the most suitable for businesses with very specific needs for their infrastructure and security?</summary>
+6. **Which service model is the most suitable for businesses with very specific needs for their infrastructure and security?**
    - A) SaaS
    - B) Private Cloud
    - C) Public Cloud
    - D) IaaS

+<details>
+<summary>Answer</summary>
 **Answer:** B) Private Cloud
 </details>

-<details>
-<summary>7.
-Which AWS service is an example of IaaS?</summary>
+7. **Which AWS service is an example of IaaS?**
    - A) Elastic Beanstalk
    - B) EC2
    - C) Lambda
    - D) RDS

+<details>
+<summary>Answer</summary>
 **Answer:** B) EC2
 </details>

-<details>
-<summary>8.
-Your company needs to maintain control over its data while using scalable cloud infrastructure.
-Which cloud model best meets this need?</summary>
+8. **Your company needs to maintain control over its data while using scalable cloud infrastructure.
+Which cloud model best meets this need?**
    - A) Public Cloud
    - B) Private Cloud
    - C) Hybrid Cloud
    - D) Multi-Cloud

+<details>
+<summary>Answer</summary>
 **Answer:** C) Hybrid Cloud
 </details>

-<details>
-<summary>9.
-You want to use an app like Microsoft 365 and don't want to worry about maintenance or updates.
-What model does this app represent?</summary>
+9. **You want to use an app like Microsoft 365 and don't want to worry about maintenance or updates.
+What model does this app represent?**
    - A) IaaS
    - B) PaaS
    - C) SaaS
    - D) Traditional IT

+<details>
+<summary>Answer</summary>
 **Answer:** C) SaaS
 </details>

-<details>
-<summary>10.
-You are deploying a custom web application and you need complete control over the underlying infrastructure but want to avoid managing hardware.
-Which model is the best fit?</summary>
+10. **You are deploying a custom web application and you need complete control over the underlying infrastructure but want to avoid managing hardware.
+Which model is the best fit?**
    - A) IaaS
    - B) SaaS
    - C) PaaS
    - D) Private Cloud

+<details>
+<summary>Answer</summary>
 **Answer:** A) IaaS
 </details>

 # 🧭 Real-World Scenarios

-<details>
-<summary>11.
-Your company needs to avoid vendor lock-in and use services from AWS and GCP.
-Which model are you using?</summary>
+11. **Your company needs to avoid vendor lock-in and use services from AWS and GCP.
+Which model are you using?**
    - A) Hybrid Cloud
    - B) Private Cloud
    - C) Multi-Cloud

+<details>
+<summary>Answer</summary>
 **Answer:** C) Multi-Cloud
 </details>

-<details>
-<summary>12.
-Your company wants to quickly deploy applications without worrying about the underlying hardware or operating systems.
-Which model would you choose?</summary>
+12. **Your company wants to quickly deploy applications without worrying about the underlying hardware or operating systems.
+Which model would you choose?**
    - A) PaaS
    - B) SaaS
    - C) IaaS
    - D) Traditional IT

+<details>
+<summary>Answer</summary>
 **Answer:** A) PaaS
 </details>

-<details>
-<summary>13.
-In the context of cloud computing, what does 'elasticity' refer to?</summary>
+13. **In the context of cloud computing, what does 'elasticity' refer to?**
    - A) The ability to increase infrastructure costs on demand
    - B) The ability to scale resources up or down based on demand
    - C) The need for a long-term contract to secure resources
    - D) A method to reduce costs in the cloud

+<details>
+<summary>Answer</summary>
 **Answer:** B) The ability to scale resources up or down based on demand
 </details>

-<details>
-<summary>14.
-What is a benefit of resource pooling in cloud computing?</summary>
+14. **What is a benefit of resource pooling in cloud computing?**
    - A) It ensures that each customer gets dedicated resources.
    - B) It allows multiple customers to share resources, increasing cost efficiency.
    - C) It makes resources less flexible and harder to scale.
    - D) It isolates resources to individual users.

+<details>
+<summary>Answer</summary>
 **Answer:** B) It allows multiple customers to share resources, increasing cost efficiency.
 </details>

-<details>
-<summary>15.
-Which cloud deployment model allows businesses to switch between public and private cloud resources depending on their needs?</summary>
+15. **Which cloud deployment model allows businesses to switch between public and private cloud resources depending on their needs?**
    - A) Private Cloud
    - B) Hybrid Cloud
    - C) Multi-Cloud
    - D) Public Cloud

+<details>
+<summary>Answer</summary>
 **Answer:** B) Hybrid Cloud
 </details>

 ## 🛠️ Hands-on Exercise